interlock-network/bouncer/README.md

 where `url1.com` and `url2.com` represent URLs that you wish to add to the allowlist.
 Allowlists are not shared between servers.

+Simply use

+`/remove_from_allowlist url1`

+to remove a URL from the allowlist.

 # Block all links in a channel